tldr-pages/tldr/pages/common/pamixer.md

 `pamixer --increase {{5}}`

-- Decrease volume on a source by 5%:
+- Decrease the volume on a source by 5%:

 `pamixer --decrease {{5}} --source {{ID}}`